-Other current assets increased by P516 million or 14.0% due to additions at Megaworld, Emperador, GERI and Travellers which included input taxes, creditable withholding taxes and advances to suppliers.
-Other non-current assets, on the other hand, expanded by P270 million or 14.0% which was attributable to additional refundable deposits, guarantee and other deposits, deferred input taxes and accumulated jackpot seed money.
+Other current assets increased by P516 million or 14.0% due to additions at Megaworld, Emperador, GERI and Travellers which included input taxes and creditable withholding taxes.
+Other noncurrent assets, on the other hand, expanded by P270 million or 14.0% which was attributable to additional refundable deposits, guarantee and other deposits, deferred input taxes and accumulated jackpot seed money.
 Travellers' refundable deposits and jackpot seed money are perpetual in nature, the carrying values of which are estimation of their fair values.
 Guaranty deposits on construction projects are made in compliance with contracts.